Why study this course

-Choosing the four-year MEng degree offers you a quicker, more direct route to Chartered Engineer status than the three-year BEng.
+Choosing one of our MEng degrees offers you a quicker, more direct route to Chartered Engineer status than the three-year BEng.

 The MEng allows you to use the last two years to expand and strengthen your knowledge in electrical and electronic engineering.
 You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.

 The added advantage of this MEng Electrical and Electronic Engineering (International) course is that one semester is spent studying engineering through the medium of English in a partner university overseas.
-There are currently more than 65 destination universities on four continents.
+They include universities in countries such as France, Germany, Italy, the USA, Australia, Canada and more.

 The course is reviewed annually with input from our industrial partners to ensure that the modules taught are at the cutting edge and reflect the current state of the industry.